 Ms Shelly-Anne Sherwood is a Senior Physiotherapist at KK Women’s and Children’s Hospital.
 She has worked in the hospital’s neonatal units for the past 8 years and has taken on the role as the Early Intervention team lead in the last 4 years.

 In September 2020, she became a board-certified Neonatal Therapist.
 She graduated with a Bachelor of Science in physiotherapy with honors from Brunel University in London in 2010.
 Since then, she has undertaken several courses in the field, gaining certification in The Newborn Behavioural Observations system; Ignite: Core training and mentoring program for Neonatal Therapist; Movement Analysis and Education Strategies.
 Shelly has a particular interest in prematurity, early intervention and cortical visual impairment.

 Community 1: Transiting Care from Hospital to Community

-Symposium Co-chairperson: Ms Tasneem Basrai, Singapore Institute of Technology, Singapore
+Symposium Co-chairperson: Ms Tasneem Basrai, Principal Physiotherapist, Physio Helps Pte Ltd, Singapore

 Tasneem Basrai has been a physiotherapist for more than 27 years.
 She started her career with Tan Tock Seng Hospital where she pioneered the Domiciliary Rehab Program and serial casting program.
 She managed the clinical and operational aspects of the Community Rehab Program (CRP) and was instrumental in establishing the clinical worthiness of CRP.
 She was involved in various projects with AIC like Seniors Mobility Fund Assessment and the National Care Assessment Framework.